 Te Whakakitenga Elections 2021

 Every three years our 68 Te Whakakitenga o Waikato marae have the opportunity to elect the two people they want to represent them on the overarching governance board for Waikato-Tainui, Te Whakakitenga o Waikato.
 That time is now upon us, and marae are gearing up to hold their elections.
-This is an opportunity for you to take check of what your looking for in a representative and make your vote count.
-Please click here to see the most up to date schedule of marae election hui dates and locations.
+This is an opportunity for you to take a check of what your looking for in a representative and make your vote count.

 Next step is to turn up and make your vote count.
 It’s a massive responsibility your representatives will take on your marae behalf, so take some time to think over what skill-sets and qualities you want in your representative, then do your best to turn up to the election hui and vote.
 You know what they say e hoa maa, don’t moan about it afterwards if you didn’t have your say when it counts.